How Can I Legally Get My Pet Back in a Divorce in New York?

 The Mandel Law Firm fights to protect our clients’ rights in New York, NY.
 We aim to resolve divorce-related issues amicably when possible.
 However, we’re willing to aggressively pursue a court case if necessary.

-If you want to learn more about how we can help with your pet custody case, call (646) 770-3868 today for a confidential consultation.
+If you want to learn more about how we can help with your pet custody case, call (646) 770-3868 today or contact us online for a confidential consultation.